DavidZWZ/MixSGCL/README.md

 # MixSGCL

-This is the GitHub repository of the paper Mixed Supervised Graph Contrastive Learning for Recommendation
+This is the GitHub repository of the paper Supervised Graph Contrastive Learning with Mixed Augmentation for Recommendation

 To run the MixSGCL on the beauty dataset:
 ```